oscdoctest/Qi-Docs/docs/indexes.rst

 and `Java Script <https://github.com/osisoft/Qi-Samples/tree/master/Basic/JavaScript>`__ samples.
 Samples in other languages can be found `here <https://github.com/osisoft/Qi-Samples/tree/master/Basic>`__.

-To build a QiType representation the following sample class, see code_example_1_:
+To build a QiType representation of the following sample class, see code_example_1_:

 *Python*